AntyleYT/AntylerMC/README.md

 # Features will be added :

-- New interface
-New interface :
+- New interface :
-Close button : ✔️
+- Close button : ✔️
-Animated interface :
+- Animated interface :
-Updater : ✔️ ⚠️Error
+- Updater : ✔️ ⚠️Error
-Optimization : ✔️ Steps 1/5
+- Optimization : ✔️ Steps 1/5
-Adding mods
+- Adding mods
 - And more !

 ## Discord :